Lightspeed POS Review (2025): Overview, Features, Pricing, Pros, Cons and Alternatives

 Lightspeed POS’s customer service has been widely criticized as subpar, with customers reporting unresponsive and unhelpful support teams.

-Adding to the frustration, the company has been accused of aggressively promoting and selling add-ons that fail to deliver on their promises, further eroding trust and confidence in the platform.
+Adding to the frustration, the company has been accused of aggressively promoting and selling add-ons that fail to deliver their promises, further eroding trust and confidence in the platform.

 Furthermore, accessing meaningful reports, such as inventory valuations, incurs additional costs, adding to the dissatisfaction with Lightspeed’s sales team and the product’s value proposition.
+These additional costs can make Lightspeed a more expensive choice compared to Square or KORONA POS.

 Frequently Asked Questions